 The Prowler is reminiscent of the excessively violent giallo films of the 1970s.
-The killer’s face is not shown until the end of the film.
+The killer’s identity is not revealed until the end of the film.
 He is the last person that the viewer would expect.
-And he is someone that the audience is already familiar with.
-The ending ultimately surprised me the first time I saw The Prowler.
-I probably should have seen it coming but didn’t.
-The final showdown between the killer and the survivor girl is epic and employs the use of some absolutely phenomenal effects by makeup legend Tom Savini.
+And he is someone that the audience is very familiar with.
+This type of misdirection was a staple of the giallo genre.

 Joseph Zito (Friday the 13th: The Final Chapter) directed this 1981 slasher effort and it proves to be an above average horror film.
 There are several redirects and ample red herrings that keep the viewer in the dark about the killer’s true identity until the final scenes of the film.
 The stalk and slash scenes are impressive and much more intense than a lot of horror films from this era.
 The kills are spaced out perfectly, so as to hold the viewer’s attention and keep them interested.
 Zito shows a knack for creating atmosphere with cinematography and lighting.
 The tension is thick and the mood is very atmospheric.

 The only thing that I didn’t really dig about this film is the score.
 It is definitely nothing special.
 It’s not awful.
 But the score is well below the standard of creepy brilliance that was set by film like Halloween and Tourist Trap.
 If anything could have elevated The Prowler, it would have been a standout score to intensify the bountiful bloodshed.